SifisoSithole/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler - This script generates the assembly code of a C code.
 The C file name should be saved in the variable $CFILE, the output file will be named the same as the C file, but with the extension .s

+3-name - This script compiles a C file and creates an executable named cisfun.
+The C file name should be saved in the variable $CFILE